Melnne/Capstone-Employee-Survey-Project/README.md

 ### Data Source

-The dataset used for this analysis was provided by the training institution i am training with, Digitaley Drive.
+The dataset used for this analysis was provided by the training institution i am training with, **Digitaley Drive**.
 The data contained The survey questions and the responses given by the employees of the organization.

 ### Tool